 The first thing you want to do when you’re searing anything is to pat the outside dry with a paper towel.
-I do this when I sear steaks too.
+I do this when I make Pan Seared Steaks too.

 Next grab a skillet, preferably cast-iron.
 Cast iron pans are my favorite for searing because they retain heat so well and preheat nicely.

-Heat up the skillet until it’s really hot, and add some grapeseed oil:
+Heat up the skillet until it’s really hot, and add some high smoke point oil: